-The adults are less visually interesting.
-Most are brown moths that may have residual green or white markings on them.
+The adult moth is somewhat interesting.
+Most are brown and may have residual green or white markings on them.
 The adult is nocturnal and does not eat.
-They spend their energy trying to find mates instead.
+It spends all its energy trying to reproduce instead.

 Size (Adult; Length): 10mm to 30mm (0.39in to 1.17in)